jscherff/cmdbc/README.md

 * `pid` is a four-digit hexadecimal value representing _product ID_, and
 * `fmt` is the report format (csv, nvp, xml, or json)

-The report destination folder can be changed with the `-folder` _option flag_,
+Change the report destination folder with the `-folder` _option flag_.